 C. Streets and driveways within a site.
 The Board will determine the design standards for streets, driveways and walkways within a site depending on the use(s) proposed for the site based on the prospective traffic load in number and types of vehicles and pedestrian use.
 These standards will be based on recommendations of the Institute of Transportation Engineers.
 Appropriate traffic control improvements may be required.

 D. Curb specifications.
-Where curbing is required, whether it be granite or berms it shall be installed in accordance with the specifications of the Department of Public Works.
-Where lowimpact disposal of stormwater is provided, appropriate curb cuts for drainage shall be provided.
+Where curbing is required, whether it be granite or berms, it shall be installed in accordance with the specifications of the Department of Public Works.
+Where low-impact disposal of stormwater is provided, appropriate curb cuts for drainage shall be provided.

 E. Walkways within a site.
 Walkways shall be provided within a site as may be necessary for convenient traffic flow and the safety of pedestrians within the site.
 All walkway and sidewalk specifications must be approved by the Board.

 F. Accessibility.
 All streets, curb cuts, walkways, ramps, parking spaces, passenger loading zones and other outdoor improvements shall be designed to conform to the requirements of the Massachusetts Architectural Access Board as provided in 521 CMR.
-This includes the making provision for accessible parking spaces.
+This includes making provision for accessible parking spaces.

 G. Individual driveways.
-No principal building on a site shall be located so as to require principal access by a road or driveway longer than 500 feet measured from the serving road to the nearest point on the building except by a waiver granted by the Board upon a finding that a shorter access is impracticable.
+No principal building on a site shall be located so as to require principal access by a road or driveway longer than 500 feet measured from the serving road to the nearest point on the building, except by a waiver granted by the Board upon a finding that a shorter access is impracticable.

 § 420-4.4.
 Other site requirements.